 The process of muscle contraction includes the following events.

-2. Release of Calcium Ions- This step includes the transmission of the action potential by sarcolemma to the sarcoplasmic reticulum to release calcium ions in the sarcoplasm.
+2. Release of Calcium Ions- This step includes the transmission of the action potential by the sarcolemma to the sarcoplasmic reticulum to release calcium ions in the sarcoplasm.

 3. Conformational Changes in Actin Filaments- The calcium ions thus released bind to the troponin and tropomyosin on active filaments, changing the three-dimensional shape of the actin-troponin-tropomyosin complex.
 This causes the active site for myosin, which is found on the actin filament, to be exposed.

-4. Activation of Myosin Heads- Later on, the myosin heads also get activated and they release energy by the hydrolysis of AT,P resulting in the binding of myosin heads to the active sites present on the actin filaments.
-This leads to the formation ofthe actin-myosin cross-bridge.
+4. Activation of Myosin Heads- Later on, the myosin heads also get activated, and they release energy by the hydrolysis of ATP, resulting in the binding of myosin heads to the active sites present on the actin filaments.
+This leads to the formation of the actin-myosin cross-bridge.

-5. Sliding of Actin Filaments over Myosin- After the formation of cross-bridges, the myosin head rotates to pull the actin filament towards the centre of the A-band, i.e. the H-zone.
+5. Sliding of Actin Filaments over Myosin- After the formation of cross-bridges, the myosin head rotates to pull the actin filament towards the centre of the A-band, i.e,. the H-zone.
 The Z-line attached to the actin filaments is also pulled inwards, resulting in the contraction of the sarcomere.
 During contraction, the I-band shortens, while the A-band retains its length.
-This causes the muscles to contract.
+This causes the muscles to contract.Q4.
+Write true or false.
+If false, change the statement so that it is true.

-(b) The h-zone of striated muscle fibre represents both thick and thin filaments.
+(b) The H-zone of striated muscle fibre represents both thick and thin filaments.

 (c) The human skeleton has 206 bones.